 - 1 1/2 teaspoons ground ginger spice

 - 1/2 teaspoon baking soda

 - 1/4 cup + 1 tablespoon packed vegan buttery spread (or you can make these with softened, not melted, coconut oil, but only use 1/4 cup)

 - 1/2 cup pure grade a maple syrup or agave will work

 - Preheat the oven to 350 degrees and line 2 sheet pans with parchment paper.

-- In a large bowl, beat together the vegan butter, maple syrup, and coconut sugar until creamy.
-Beat in the vanilla.
-Now carefully fold in the dry ingredients with a spoon until just combined.
-Be careful not to over mix.
+Carefully fold in the dry ingredients with a spoon until just combined.
+Be careful not to overmix.
 I like to add half the dry ingredients, gently fold them in, then the other half.

-- Drop by tablespoonfuls (I used a melon scooper) onto the prepared sheet pans (9 on each pan).
+Drop by tablespoonfuls using a cookie scoop onto the prepared sheet pans (9 on each pan).
 Bake one pan at a time.
 Bake for about 10 minutes or until golden and the tops are slightly cracked.
 They will still look a little underdone when you remove them.
 Do not over bake them, they will harden while cooling.
 Let them cool at least 10 minutes and transfer them to cool completely on a rack.